HomeSmartMesh/website-hugo/content/docs/Frameworks/raspi_iot.md

 * https://www.npmjs.com/package/winston-transport-browserconsole

 ## Support
-* I'm using the scripts from this repo, they are running 24/7 and have a stunning reliability.
-Total system failure rate is nearing that of the HW devices.
-No reboots ever required.
-* Each service has a log file to trace back unintended behavior and complex logic.
 * I'll provide support for any question or suggestion on https://github.com/HomeSmartMesh/raspi/issues
 ## Safety warning
 * Power Sockets have deadly voltage and should not be self altered
 * Usage of certified products such as Shelly or others is recommended for any high voltage product